 But we need to figure out how to make the conversation effective for the team as a whole.
 What works for a team of five may not work for a team of fifteen.

-As your team grows, take the opportunity to re-evaluate the format of this meeting.
-Look to understand the real problems facing it and adjust.
-I find that walking the board scales well to a larger team, but different formats may better suit your team.
+As your team grows, re-evaluate the meeting’s format.
+I find that walking the board scales well to a larger team, but different formats may better suit your situation.

 And don’t be afraid to re-evaluate the number of meetings the team has.
 Check out my post on the minimum amount of agile meetings I use.